ray-project/ray/doc/source/raysgd/raysgd_pytorch.rst

 Note that we assume the Trainer itself is not on a pre-emptible node.
 It is currently not possible to recover from a Trainer node failure.

-Users can set ``checkpoint="auto"`` to always checkpoint the current model before executing a pass over the training dataset.
+Users can set ``checkpoint="auto"`` to always checkpoint the current model before executing a pass over the training iterable.

 .. code-block:: python